yuqiuyuqiu/ABiU-Net/README.md

 ### Data Preparation

-*The SegLesion dataset is organized into the following tree structure:*
+*The Saliency dataset is organized into the following tree structure:*
 ```
 dataset
 │